Welcome to the Minimalist Mantra of the Week – a quick, 5-minute episode with a phrase you can think on throughout the week.

 And, don’t forget to leave us a rating or review on iTunes.
 We throw a mini dance party every time we see one of those!

-Minimalist Mantra of the Week: Know Yourself
+Minimalist Mantra of the Week: You Do You

 Can't remember that thing we said?